zachflower/flower.codes/_drafts/0000-00-00-when-sharing-was-caring.md

 About a year and a half ago, just a few months before the COVID-19 pandemic turned the world upside down, my grandmother passed away.

-One of the most kind, caring people you'd ever be likely to meet, my grandma was many things: a wonderful singer, an accomplished baker, a talented artist... she was the type of person who acquired skills like most people acquire debt.
+One of the most kind, caring people you'd ever be likely to meet, my grandma was many things: a wonderful singer, an accomplished baker, a talented artist... she was the type of person who acquired skills like most people acquire debt: unintentionally and with great haste.
 So, when she entered the end-stages of Parkinson's Disease and was denied the activities she so dearly loved by her own failing body, her death came as a bittersweet release.

 If you've never lost a loved one, it may have never occurred to you that when someone dies, they leave all their _stuff_ behind.
 For some people, these things get enshrined, never to be touched again.
 For others, they get boxed away and put out of sight.
 Generally, though, when a loved one passes, these possessions get distributed amongst family and friends as a reminder of what was lost.